Indy's Brickyard Celebrates 100th Birthday

-Mr. DONALD DAVIDSON (Historian for Indianapolis Speedway): What's amazing about the Indianapolis Speedway is that it is the one, only and original Indianapolis Speedway.
+DONALD DAVIDSON: What's amazing about the Indianapolis Speedway is that it is the one, only and original Indianapolis Speedway.
 The drivers are driving around the very same two-and-a-half-mile oval that they were 100 years ago.

 INSKEEP: That's Donald Davidson, historian for the speedway, where the latest Indy 500 takes place on Sunday.
 He says the speedway was created as a place to test drive and market cars.